World Cup Draw 2018 Results: Groups, Bracket and Schedule Revealed

 Group E: Brazil, Switzerland, Costa Rica and Serbia.

-Group F: Germany, Mexico, Sweden and South Korea.
+Group F: Germany, Mexico, Sweden and Korea Republic.

 Group G: Belgium, Panama, Tunisia and England.